New Haven Coliseum

-New Haven Coliseum was a sports and entertainment arena located in downtown New Haven, Connecticut.
+New Haven Coliseum, formally known as New Haven Veterans Memorial Coliseum, was a sports and entertainment arena located in downtown New Haven, Connecticut.
 Construction began in 1968 and was completed in 1972.
 The Coliseum was officially closed on September 1, 2002, by Mayor John DeStefano Jr., and demolished by implosion on January 20, 2007.

 The arena's formal name was New Haven Veterans Memorial Coliseum, but most locals simply referred to it as "New Haven Coliseum".
-The Coliseum held 11,497 people at full capacity, and occupied 4.5 acres (18,000 m²) of land next to the Knights of Columbus Building and faced the Oak Street Connector/Route 34 downtown spur.
+The Coliseum held 11,497 people at full capacity, and occupied 4.5 acres (18,000 m2) of land next to the Knights of Columbus Building and faced the Oak Street Connector/Route 34 downtown spur.

 Hosted events

+The first event hosted at the Coliseum was an exhibition hockey game between the Minnesota North Stars of the National Hockey League and the newly formed New Haven Nighthawks of the American Hockey League on September 27, 1972.

-The Coliseum hosted the New Haven Knights of the United Hockey League, New Haven Nighthawks, New Haven Senators, and Beast of New Haven of the American Hockey League, as well as the 1984 Metro Atlantic Athletic Conference and Yale University's 2002 National Invitational Tournament men's college basketball tournament opening round games.
+In addition to the Nighthawks, the Coliseum hosted the New Haven Knights of the United Hockey League, New Haven Senators, and Beast of New Haven of the American Hockey League, as well as the 1984 Metro Atlantic Athletic Conference and Yale University's 2002 National Invitational Tournament men's college basketball tournament opening round games.
 Also, it was home of the Connecticut Coasters roller hockey team in 1993, the Connecticut Pride of the IBL during the 2000–01 season, and the New Haven Ninjas af2 team in 2002.
-The UConn Huskies men's basketball team played home games at the arena as their part time home from 1978 to 1987.
-Ice Capades has also been presented at the Coliseum.
+The UConn Huskies men's basketball team played home games at the arena as their part-time home from 1978 to 1987.
+Ice Capades also performed at the Coliseum.
 New Haven Coliseum was also second home to Yale University Hockey, playing games sporadically at the Coliseum over the years.
 The U.S.A.
 Women's Olympic Squad played an exhibition game vs. Sweden on December 15, 2001.

+During the Coliseum's existence, many of the era's most prominent musical stars appeared at the venue, notable performers included Grateful Dead, Rush, Elvis Presley, Frank Sinatra, Lynyrd Skynyrd, Bee Gees, Queen, Aerosmith, Black Sabbath, Jethro Tull, Pat Benatar, Judas Priest, Bon Jovi, KISS, Phish, and Guns N' Roses.